 - The four Scrum Events: Sprint Planning, Daily Scrum, Sprint Review, Sprint Retrospective

-The Scrum Events is the core aspect responsible to bring all roles involved into interaction, so the Sprint gets started and Backlog items get Done in order to achieve the goal set.
-The former is fundamental in the agile methodology as they secure regularity and tend to eliminate the need for meetings in the middle of the process and without warning.
+These events are fundamental in the agile methodology as they secure regularity and tend to eliminate the need for meetings in the middle of the process and without warning.

 The Sprint Planning Meeting